vldr/Cyth/README.md

 Possible values: `null` or a valid pointer (reference).
 Default value: `null`

-- Function pointers cannot be placed into `any`.
+- Function pointers cannot be placed into `any` (limitation added due to WASM not supporting them).
+- Function pointers compatible with C function pointers.

 _Example:_